 Participants will understand the connection between diversity and economic development and better understand the opportunities, challenges, and impact that diverse communities experience as they attain economic success.

-- Learn how Kansas City evolved and determined residential areas, business areas and social boundaries.
+- Learn how the area evolved and determined residential areas, business areas and social boundaries.

-- Tour different areas of Kansas City and learn how each area differed in revitalization and redevelopment efforts, including business and residential initiatives.
+- Tour different areas of the city and learn how each area differed in revitalization and redevelopment efforts, including business and residential initiatives.
 Included in this will be information and perspectives to better understand the impact of diversity (ethnicity, race, socio-economic) on the evolution of and relationships within communities.

 - Understand how funding sources and strategies help a city revitalize and sustain viability, including tax proposals, private investment, and community development corporations.